 - Has the older adult been under mental stress or experienced an acute disease in the last several months?

 - What is your senior loved one’s body mass index (BMI)?
 A BMI of 18.5 or lower may signify that the person is not eating enough, while a BMI of 30 or higher can indicate obesity.

 If you find through answering these questions that a loved one could be experiencing problems with nutrition, it’s a good idea to consult with his or her doctor.
 Effraim Home Care can also help improve health and wellbeing for seniors through our services like:

 - Preparing meals

 - And more

-Our skilled home caregivers in Philadelphia, PA and nearby areas are caring, background checked and available for as much or as little care as needed.
-You can reach us online via our contact form or call our care team at (215) 826-7422 to learn more about avoiding malnutrition in seniors and how we can provide a caregiver that you know you can trust.
+Our skilled home caregivers are caring, background checked and available for as much or as little care as needed.
+You can reach us online via our contact form or call our care team at (215) 826-7422 to learn more about avoiding malnutrition in seniors and how we can help with professional live in care in Philadelphia and the surrounding areas.
 To learn more about all of the areas we serve, please see our full service area here.